My Question Is Very Simple.

 Several on this committee perked up and loved the idea.
 I was not one of them.
 As I was asked why I was shaking my head from side to side so I asked my question…

 “Will having a fancy Maserati as a prize that arguably nobody will win, get ANY of you here to actually KNOW more people?”

 There was no reply as you could imagine.

 So, even if they had an airplane out there, which would actually be quite different and rather cool, they still need to get out and simply INVITE people to their event, FACE TO FACE.

 The reality is simple.
 This event and virtually every event is a FUNDRAISER.
 Success, is measured the day AFTER the event with the question… “How did we do?”
 Which is always answered with a $ sign.

 The simple answer to this groups goal, to engage EVERYONE and to make more money is to sell raffle tickets (pre-measured) at an arm’s length for $20.
 Pick 3 “winners” to head out to the putting green before dinner to try and sink a 50 foot putt for $10,000 (or any amount) which you either buy the insurance for or sell to a sponsor to cover.

-Everyone CAN make a putt but only 18% of the golfing public will actually hit a green from the requisite 169 yards, let alone drop it in the hole for ANY prize, even if it is a million dollars or a brand new custom home….
-Oh, and don’t forget that nobody on the planet will drop $10 on you to try for that cool car sitting there., so the only person that benefits by having that Maserati out there is the dealership with all the signs around that cool car advertising his dealership, just in case you were in the market for something flashier than your Ford Focus.
+Everyone CAN make a putt, but only 18% of the golfing public will actually hit a green from the requisite 169 yards, let alone drop it in the hole for ANY prize, even if it is a million dollars or a brand new custom home….
+Oh, and don’t forget that nobody on the planet will drop $10 on you to try a shot for that cool car sitting there.
+The only person that benefits by having that Maserati out there is the Maserati dealership with all the signs around that cool car advertising his location, you know, just in case you were in the market for something flashier than your current Ford Focus.